OcupointInc/DRC_ATP/README.md

 ## Troubleshooting

-If the hardware gives an error saying invalid PD request, swap the channel 1 and channel 2 power cables.
+1. If the hardware gives an error saying invalid PD request, swap the channel 1 and channel 2 power cables.
 Each port on the power brick only can supply certain voltages
+2. If its saying the device can not be found, the port must be manually entered. update the "PORT" variable to the COM port its connected to in main.py